SIAGOptimization/siagoptimization.github.io/ViewsAndNews.md

 Views and News is the newsletter for the [SIAM Activity Group on Optimization](https://siagoptimization.github.io).
 Topics covered include announcements of conferences, forthcoming books, new software, electronic archives, and research questions.
 If you would like to submit an article to this newsletter please send your contributions by email directly to one of the co-editors, [Pietro Belotti](mailto:pietro.belotti@polimi.it), [Dmitriy Drusvyatskiy](mailto:ddrusv@uw.edu), and [Matt Menickelly](mailto:mmenickelly@anl.gov).
 All submissions must be in Latex format and preferably in doublecolumn format.

-_The current issue is [Volume 30, No. 1, October 2022](https://siagoptimization.github.io/assets/views/ViewsAndNews-30-1.pdf "ViewsAndNews-30-1.pdf")._
+_The current issue is [Volume 30, No. 2, December 2022](https://siagoptimization.github.io/assets/views/ViewsAndNews-30-2.pdf "ViewsAndNews-30-2.pdf")._

 Contents
 --------